FixedEffects/FixedEffectModels.jl/README.md

   - [MINRES on the normal equation](http://web.stanford.edu/group/SOL/software/lsmr/) with `method = :lsmr` (with a diagonal preconditioner).
   - sparse factorization with `method = :cholesky` or `method = :qr` (using the SuiteSparse library)

-  The default method, `:lsmr`, is very fast when it works.
-If the method does not converge (which may happen if the matrix X'X is far from being approximately diagonal), the `method = :cholesky` should converge.
-Please get in touch if this happens.
+  The default method`:lsmr`, should be the fastest in most cases.
+If the method does not converge, frist please get in touch, I'd be interested to hear about your problem.
+Second use the `method = :cholesky`, which should do the trick.

 2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)